Alturas, California

-Alturas (Spanish for "Heights"; Achumawi: Kasalektawi) is the only incorporated city in Modoc County, California of which it is also the county seat.
+Alturas (Spanish for "Heights"; Achumawi: Kasalektawi) is the only incorporated city in Modoc County, California, United States, of which it is also the county seat.
 Located in the Shasta Cascade region of Northern California, the city had a population of 2,715 at the 2020 census.
 Alturas is located at the confluence of the south and north forks of the Pit River, east of the center of Modoc County, at an elevation of 4,370 ft.
 Alturas is one of the largest cities in the region and a local economic hub.